sh8nn0n/ROKI/README.md

 # ROKI
-I made a concept model of a bird friendly building
+I made a concept model of a bird friendly building using biomimicry principles.